• Boarding School

 I just realized that I mistakenly said 「一つ」(hitotsu – “one”) instead of 「二つ」(futatsu – “two”).
 That’s why she made only one latte!
 So I ordered another one and proceeded to payment.

-It feel amazing when the person you speak understand what you’ve said, and don’t switch to english right away. it feels like you already part of the community, even though that language is not your first language.
+It feel amazing when the person you speak understand what you’ve said, and don’t switch to english right away. it feels like you already part of the community, even though that language is not your native language.

 And that what I felt that day.
 And yes, I made a mistake, but I’m so proud of what I just accomplished!